google/WebFundamentals/src/content/en/updates/2018/03/present-web-pages-to-secondary-attached-displays.md

 ## Communicate with the page

-That’s nice but how do I pass messages between my controller page (the one we’ve just created) and the receiver page (the one we’ve passed to the `PresentationRequest` object)?
+Now you're thinking, that’s nice but how do I pass messages between my controller page (the one we’ve just created) and the receiver page (the one we’ve passed to the `PresentationRequest` object)?

 First, let’s retrieve existing connections on the receiver page with `navigator.presentation.receiver.connectionList` and listen to incoming